Dundee, New York 14837

 The best rules are the Scout Oath and Law with good common sense.
 To avoid misunderstanding, the following conditions also prevail.

 Thank you for choosing a Five Rivers Council camp for your unit’s event!
-We take great pride in our facilities and welcome you and your unit.
+We take great pride in our facilities and welcome

 All renters must check in with the Camp Ranger/Caretaker upon arrival in camp.